-If your kid needs an Android phone, these are the ones we recommend getting
+If your kid needs an Android phone, these are the ones we recommend

 We may earn a commission for purchases using our links.
 Learn more.

-The Xperia 1 II is our favorite phone for shooting video
+The Xperia 1 III is our favorite phone for shooting video

-If video recording is your thing, then look no further than the Sony Xperia 1 II — it offers a large screen, three great cameras, and extremely robust manual video controls.
+If video recording is your thing, look no further than the Sony Xperia 1 III.
+It offers a large screen, three great cameras, and extremely robust manual video controls.